Table of Contents

 curl -s http://127.0.0.1:<YOUR_APP_PORT>/nginx_status

-If you don't already have an instance of Telegraf running in your server, install our handy HG-CLI tool to quickly install/configure Telegraf:
+If you don't already have an instance of Telegraf running on your server, install our handy HG-CLI tool to quickly install/configure Telegraf:

 curl -s "https://www.hostedgraphite.com/scripts/hg-cli/installer/" | sudo sh